 - Cell phone Text/Voice Messaging

 - Alert Siren

 - All Campus Email Alerts

 - Voice-Mail

 - Emergency Website, Facebook, and Twitter Accounts

 - Public Media (TV, radio, news websites)

 - Fire Alarm System Notification

 - Public Address System from Siren

 - Flyers posted throughout Campus

 - Direct On-foot and in-person Notifications

-Preparation of Annual Disclosure of Crime Statistics & Clery Compliance

-The following information provides context for the crime statistics reported as part of compliance with the Clery Act.
-The Henry Ford College Office of Campus Safety is primarily responsible for preparing the Annual Security Report.
-This responsibility is specifically designated to the Campus Safety Manager or designee.
+Preparation of Annual Disclosure of Crime Statistics & Clery Compliance specifically designated to the Campus Safety Manager or designee.
 The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the College community obtained from the following sources: The Dearborn Police Department, Wayne County Sheriffs Department, Michigan State Police, and non-police or public safety personnel who have been designated as Campus Security Authorities or CSA's.
 The Title IX Office and Human Resources Department are key offices from which drug, liquor, and weapon offense referral data is obtained along with sexual offenses and potential reports of other Clery crimes.